Honest Masterworks Review 2025: How NOT to Invest in Art

 Contemporary Art Investment Performance

 I want to point out that their appropriate benchmark wouldn’t actually be the S&P500, as it would be something illiquid and securitized like private equity.
-The only reason why I use the S&P500 in comparison examples in a later section is because they do so on their front page with this return chart and it’s the most obvious and easy investment for a retail investor to make.
-I told them they should display private equity returns for comparison instead which they thought was a good idea and will probably add to their webpage soon.
+I told them they should display private equity returns for comparison instead and they said it was a good idea and later added it.

 So, is artwork a good investment?
 They sure make it out to be.
 But this chart led me to two questions.

 I asked them why they only offer contemporary art and they said that art produced after World War II is the best performing style.
-Maybe we should replace the S&P500 chart up there with the Nasdaq100 since tech stocks have been the best performing stock style over the same time period as their chart.
+Maybe we should replace the S&P500 chart up there with the Nasdaq100 since tech stocks have been the best performing stock style over the same time period?

-The reason they gave me for why contemporary art is the best performing style is that newer art appreciates faster than older art that appreciated a lot decades ago, which makes sense, and that art buyers that buy it for display often don’t like the same types of paintings their grandfather would have had on their walls (old, out-of-style).
+The reason for why contemporary art is the best performing style, according to Lynn, is that newer art appreciates faster than older art that appreciated a lot decades ago, which makes sense, and that art buyers that buy it for display often don’t like the same types of paintings their grandfather would have had on their walls (old, out-of-style).

 Presumably there will come a point in time when the contemporary category is out of fashion and a more recent style performs better which Masterworks will move towards.

-I was also wondering why the starting period was only from 1995.
+I was also wondering why the starting period was only from 1995 (the latest return starts only from 2000).
 I already suspected the answer and confirmed it when I managed to dig up another one of their return plots for the same asset class.
 Their performance chart still looks good, but looks a lot better when you omit that 1990-2000 dip.

 Source: Citibank